 Max approached Les to talk to him about Melanie's money problems, but Les pushed Max aside when he saw Melanie walk into the room.
 Les walked over to Melanie, grabbed her, and threatened her to pay up or suffer the consequences.
 Max stepped in between Les and Melanie and ordered Les to take his hands off Melanie.
 Max asked Les how much Melanie owed him and then offered Les all of his cash, about 500 Euros.
-Melanie looked at Max and yelled at him, then asked him who he was and why he offered to pay off her debt.
+Melanie looked at Max and yelled at him then asked him who he was and why he had offered to pay off her debt.
 Melanie wanted to know why Max was involved in her business.

-Max warned Les to take the money and accept partial payment and then warned him to stay away from Melanie.
-Melanie looked confused and kept asking Max who he was and why he paid off Les.
+Max warned Les to take the money and accept partial payment then warned him to stay away from Melanie.
+Melanie looked confused and kept asking Max who he was and why he had paid off Les.
 Melanie did not seem very grateful to Max, threw her diamond bracelet at him, and declared that she paid her own debts.
-Melanie continued to yell at Max and asked repeatedly who he was and why he paid off her debt.
+Melanie continued to yell at Max and asked repeatedly who he was and why he had paid off her debt.

-Chelsea quizzed Nick about the Internet site, Premier Party Girl, and told him that she did not think that this was his type of blog.
-She asked Nick about the woman on the screen and Nick told her that he could not tell her anything about the young woman.
+Chelsea quizzed Nick about the Internet site, Premier Party Girl, and told him that she did not think that it was his type of blog.
+She asked Nick about the woman on the screen, and Nick told her that he could not tell her anything about the young woman.
 Chelsea seemed surprised that Nick was so secretive, but Nick told her that he wanted to get on with his life just as she had done with hers.

 Just then, Lexie and Theo walked over to Nick's table.
 Lexie asked Chelsea to join her and Theo for lunch so that Chelsea could get to know Theo better, since Chelsea would be working with him in the children's program at the hospital.

 Nick continued to watch Melanie's Internet session and tried again to get through to Max in France, but he kept losing his connection.
-Nick decided to go to France, and called a colleague to cover his classes.
+Nick decided to go to France and called a colleague to cover his classes.

-Lexie, Theo, and Chelsea left for the hospital and Chelsea offered to watch Theo for the remainder of the afternoon
+Lexie, Theo, and Chelsea left for the hospital, and Chelsea offered to watch Theo for the remainder of the afternoon.

 At the hospital, Kate visited Victor, who was awake and feeling much better.
-Victor teased Kate about disobeying Daniel's strict visitor policy, but thanked her for breaking the rules and being honest with him about Philip's condition.
-Kate told Victor that she was sick with worry for him, Philip, and Lucas, but seemed relieved to know that Victor and her children would recover from their injuries.
+Victor teased Kate about disobeying Daniel's strict visitor policy but thanked her for breaking the rules and being honest with him about Philip's condition.
+Kate told Victor that she was sick with worry for him, Philip, and Lucas, but she seemed relieved to know that Victor and her children would recover from their injuries.

-Kate mentioned to Victor that Philip and Morgan suspected that John was responsible for the note and framed Philip.
+Kate mentioned to Victor that Philip and Morgan suspected that John was responsible for the note and had framed Philip.
 Kate and Victor tried to figure out why Philip was involved in the illegal aspects of the Hollingsworth matter, but Victor assured Kate that he would take care of things.
 He complimented Kate on her devotion to her children and admired her for protecting them at all costs.

 E.J. arrived, and Lexie and Tony told him about Stefano's condition.
 They seemed shocked and concerned that Stefano might recover and regain consciousness.

-Bo later apologized to Hope, because he wanted to keep her out of the matter, but since she knew that her husband withheld evidence, he asked her if she was going to turn him in or trust him.
-Hope reminded Bo that the matter was more complicated since John, Philip, Morgan, and others were involved.
-However, Hope told Bo that she would always stand beside him, no matter what happened, and that they would deal with it together.
+Bo later apologized to Hope because he had wanted to keep her out of the matter, but since she knew that her husband had withheld evidence, he asked her if she was going to turn him in or trust him.
+Hope reminded Bo that the matter was more complicated, since John, Philip, Morgan, and others were involved.
+However, Hope told Bo that she would always stand beside him, no matter what happened and that they would deal with it together.